pxch/academic-kickstart/content/publication/aaai2019/index.md

 to_appear = false

 # Publication name and optional abbreviated version.
-publication = "*AAAI Conference on Artificial Intelligence*" publication_short = "*AAAI*"
+publication = "Proceedings of the AAAI Conference on Artificial Intelligence" publication_short = "*AAAI*"

 # Abstract and optional shortened version.